amogili-g/GHC2020/README.md

 ## Slide

 ### Before the Workshop
-Ensure you have a copy of the workbook
+Ensure you have a copy of the workbook <p>
 Ensure you have (or are sharing) a job readiness survey Have something to write with
 ### During the workshop